Lien

 My connection to the land has become an essential part of my work and is grounded in my practices of nature awareness and shamanism.

 Already through art and nature I had experiences where I sensed there was a world beyond the one we think we have control over as humans.
-Ceremony, during which we create space for, and surrender to, something bigger than ourselves, endows life with meaning.
+Ritual, during which we create space for, and surrender to, something bigger than ourselves, endows life with meaning.

-Probably the most powerful ceremony I know, is the sitout.
+Probably the most powerful ritual I know, is the sitout.
 When I came back from my first sitout, fasting and being in solitude in the Swedish forest, I knew something significant had happened.
 It became clear to me that I wanted to make it possible for other people to go out on the land and look for guidance in this way, to remember what it means to be human.
 I am touched every time I sat around a fire listening to the stories of the people who have just returned from their sitout.

 SOCIAL JUSTICE